playwithrobots/playwithrobots.github.io/_posts/2012-05-23-avr-fuse-bits.markdown

 </tbody>
 </table>

-**OCDEN: **

-This pin is used to enable or disable on chip debugging.
+**OCDEN :** This pin is used to enable or disable on chip debugging.
 On chip debugging provides a real time emulation of microcontroller when running in target system.
 By default it is disabled as 1 means not programmed.

-**JTAGEN: **

-There is a built in JTAG interfaces for debugging.
+**JTAGEN :** There is a built in JTAG interfaces for debugging.
 It is enabled in new microcontroller.
 This is the reason why some newbies say “PORTC of ATmega32 not working!!”
 Disable it if you are not using JTAG by making JTAGEN bit 1(high).

-**SPIEN: **

-0 value (programmed) means Serial programing of ATmega32 is enabled.
+**SPIEN :** 0 value (programmed) means Serial programing of ATmega32 is enabled.
 Don’t change this unless you have a parallel programmer!
 Because once disabled ATmega32 can’t be programmed using serial programmer.

-**EESAVE: **

-If programmed (0) it will save EEPROM from erasing during chip erase else EEPROM would also be erased with flash.
+**EESAVE :** If programmed (0) it will save EEPROM from erasing during chip erase else EEPROM would also be erased with flash.

-**BOOTSZ0 and BOOTSZ1: **

-These are used to set the boot loader size.
+**BOOTSZ0 and BOOTSZ1 :** These are used to set the boot loader size.

-**CKSEL [3-0]: **

-These bits are used to select different clock options available.
+**CKSEL [3-0] :** These bits are used to select different clock options available.

 <table style="height: 150px; ; width: 300px;" border="0" cellpadding="10">
 <tbody>